Exceptional surgeries on alternating knots: Procedures for Computer-aided calculations

 The code \texttt{fef.py} enumerates all sets of such slopes for a manifold $M$.
 As mentioned above, parts of our code and \texttt{fef.py} in particular are very directly adapted from the code explained \cite[$\S$2.1]{MartelliPetronioRoukema} (compare to their find\_exceptional\_fillings.py).
 Pseudo-code for \texttt{fef.py} is provided as Algorithm \ref{fef.py}.

-As noted above, \texttt{fef.py} is based upon the file \emph{find\_exceptional\_fillings.py} of used in \cite{MartelliPetronioRoukema}.
-For the purposes of the following discussion \texttt{fef.py} will be used to denote our file and \emph{find\_exceptional\_fillings.py} will be used to denote the file from \cite{MartelliPetronioRoukema}.
+As noted above, \texttt{fef.py} is based upon the file \emph{find\_exceptional\_fillings.py} used in the first version of \cite{MartelliPetronioRoukema}.
+In the latest version of \emph{find\_exceptional\_ fillings.py}, they integrated our code.
+Although the old version of \emph{find\_ exceptional\_fillings.py} is not available anymore, we give some explanation to clarify our contribution.
+For the purposes of the following discussion \texttt{fef.py} will be used to denote our file and \emph{find\_exceptional\_fillings.py} will be used to denote the code used for the first version of \cite{MartelliPetronioRoukema}.
 One of the key differences between the two files is that \texttt{fef.py} is written to employ interval arithmetic.
-However, the significance of this change is seemingly only visible in a few places such as the declarations of variables, it underpins the error control we employ to make the computation rigorous.
+However, while the significance of this change is seemingly only visible in a few places such as the declarations of variables, it underpins the error control we employ to make the computation rigorous.
 The two methods also differ in selecting a horoball packing to compute parabolic length.
 The manifolds we are interested in have a distinguished cusp, namely that corresponding to the knot component, whereas the manifolds in \cite{MartelliPetronioRoukema} do not.
 Furthermore, \emph{find\_exceptional\_fillings.py} and the arguments surrounding its implementation cut down the number of cases by using the symmetries of the minimally twisted five chain link, and so there is a preference toward keeping the horoball packing as symmetric as possible.

 To better reduce the number of cases we must consider, we have found it (experimentally) advantageous to choose a horoball packing where the equivalence class of horoballs corresponding to the cusp of the knot component has as much volume as possible so that the slopes in that cusp are as long as possible.
 Consequently, \texttt{fef.py} inflates this horoball past the point of all horoballs being equal volume and reduces the volumes of the other horoballs accordingly.
 This also produces a horoball packing that is invariant under the symmetries described in \S \ref{subsect:symmetry}, and so is very must in the same spirit as symmetry reductions employed in \cite{MartelliPetronioRoukema}.
 Furthermore, this optimization appears to be crucial since we are dealing with 30404 links and we want to reduce the number of slopes to compute as far as possible.